Difference Between Medicare and Medicaid

 • Nursing home care (in some cases)

-This breadth of coverage ensures that low-income individuals and families can access a wide range of health services.
+This breadth of possible coverage may ensure that low-income individuals and families could have access to a wide range of health services.

-But Medicaid’s benefits don’t stop there.
-Each state has the flexibility to introduce optional benefits beyond the obligatory coverage.
-The additional benefits could include:
+But Medicaid’s potential benefits may not stop there.
+Each state could have the flexibility to introduce optional benefits that could go beyond the obligatory coverage.
+Some of these additional benefits could include:

 • coverage for prescription drugs